Insight Counseling Center

 • Apologize Thoughtfully: Offer an apology without assigning blame, keeping the focus on resolution.

-• Thank Them: Acknowledge their courage in raising the issue, noting that their input helps us improve, and end with a positive remark.
+• Thank Them: Acknowledge their courage in raising the issue and end with a positive remark.

-• Take Action: Whenever possible, implement a prompt solution or escalate to a supervisor if needed.
+• Take Action: Implement a prompt solution or escalate to a supervisor if needed.

 We are committed to enabling remote work as our sole operational model.
 All employees perform their duties from home or an approved alternate location.
-Requests to change your primary work location should be submitted in writing to your program manager.
+Requests to change your primary work location should be submitted in writing to the Clinical Director.
 Approval is at ICC's discretion and can be withdrawn at any time.

-All work rules and policies apply to work performed remotely, including data security and Health Insurance Portability and Accountability Act (HIPAA) compliance.
-Employees must comply with ICC's rules, policies, practices, and instructions and understand that violation of such may result in disciplinary action, up to and including termination.
-Employees agree to provide a desktop or laptop computer, maintain a secure internet connection and distraction-free workspace, and practice safe habits, reporting any illness or injury to their supervisor.
+All work rules and policies apply to remote work, including data security and HIPAA compliance.
+Employees must maintain a secure internet connection, a distraction-free workspace, and safe work habits, reporting any illness or injury to their supervisor.

 Clinicians may not use cell phones for telehealth sessions except in emergencies or power outages; only secure desktop or laptop computers are permitted.
 For client phone calls, maintain a professional voicemail with a confidentiality disclaimer and emergency instructions, returning calls within 24 hours.